Final Fantasy VII: PC version

-Square developed a PC port, to maximize the player base.
-Many Western consumers did not own a PlayStation, and Square's deal with Sony did not prohibit such a port.
-Having never released a PC game, Square treated it as a sales experiment.
-The port was handled by a team of 15 to 20 people, mostly from Costa Mesa and with help from Tokyo, after the console version was finished.
-Square was hiring staff to develop the PC version from early 1997, including job adverts published in video game magazines at the time, and by the time Square signed a publishing deal for the PC version at the end of 1997, the Costa Mesa group had already been working on it for seven months.
+A version for PC was developed by Square's Costa Mesa offices.
+Square invested in a PC version to reach as wide a player base as possible; many Western consumers did not own a PlayStation, and Square's deal with Sony did not prohibit such a port.
+Having never released a title for PC, Square decided to treat the port as a sales experiment.
+The port was handled by a team of 15 to 20 people, mostly from Costa Mesa but with help from Tokyo.
+Square did not begin the port until the console version was finished.
 The team needed to rewrite an estimated 80% of the game's code, due to the need to unify what had been a custom build for a console written by multiple staff members.
 Consequently, programmers faced problems such as having to unify the original PlayStation version's five different game engines, leading to delays.
-The PC version came with a license for Yamaha Corporation's software synthesizer S-YXG70, uniformly delivering high-quality sequenced music to a chaotic hardware market.
+The PC version came with a license for Yamaha Corporation's software synthesizer S-YXG70, allowing high-quality sequenced music despite varying sound hardware setups on different user computers.
 The conversion of the nearly 100 original musical pieces to XG format files was done by Yamaha.

-To maximize chances of success, Square searched for a Western company to assist with releasing the PC version.
-Eidos Interactive, whose release of Tomb Raider had turned it into a publishing giant, agreed to market and publish the port.
-The PC version was announced in December 1997, along with Eidos's exclusivity deal for North America and Europe at the time, though the port was rumored to happen as early as December 1996, even prior to the PlayStation version's release.
+To maximize their chances of success, Square searched for a Western company to assist with releasing the PC version.
+Eidos Interactive, whose release of Tomb Raider had turned them into a publishing giant, agreed to market and publish the port.
+The port was announced in December 1997, along with Eidos' exclusivity deal for North America and Europe at the time, though the port was rumored to happen as early as December 1996, prior to the PlayStation version's release.
 To help the product stand out in stores, Eidos chose a trapezoidal shape for the cover and box.
 They agreed on a contract price of $1.8 million, making initial sales forecasts of 100,000 units based on that outlay.
 The PC version was released in North America and Europe on June 25, 1998; the port was not released in Japan.
 Within one month, sales of the port exceeded the initial forecasts.
 The PC version would end up providing the source code for subsequent ports.